wstalcup/wstalcup.github.io/Chapter-20-Sycamore-and-Stoneeyes.md

 _This one will not result in me passing out for two days, will it?_

-¬_It will only take a moment.
+_It will only take a moment.
 Behind you, on the shelf, there’s a wooden box.
 You’ll find a necklace in it, a metal chain with a red stone._

 When his waterskin was full, he set it aside, following the Magus’s instructions to a small wooden jewelry box.
 Inside there was a host of rings, bracelets, and ornaments, and Sycamore’s eyes widened at the obvious wealth.
 After a moment of shock, though, he searched through the box until he found what the Magus asked after.
 He pulled the necklace from the box, a long silver chain with a red gem affixed in some metal clasps.